ConnectivityFoundry/AwaLWM2M/doc/userguide.md

 The server API header file can be found in "include/Awa/server.h".
 Both server and client APIs are implemented in the *libawa* library.
 Applications may be linked against the either the static library *libawa.a* or the shared library *libawa.so*.

 Useful examples can be found in the *api/example* folder.

 The tools directory contains a number of useful tools.
 These are built with the daemons, by default.
+A complete toolset reference can be found [here](Awa_tools_reference.md).

 ## Awa client API tools.

 Several command-line tools are available for user interaction with the LWM2M daemon.
 These tools support simple operations, such as defining a custom object type, setting a resource value, retrieving a resource value, and waiting for a resource to change or be executed.
 They interact with the LWM2M daemon via the SDK and IPC channel, and are applications that interact with the daemon locally.

 Note that these are *not* LWM2M Protocol tools - they do not issue LWM2M operations.

 ### Common options.